Climate Action Plan

 - Adaptation Strategy focuses on reducing the risks damages and impacts of climate change through infrastructure improvement projects, natural infrastructure and emergency response programs.

 In November 2015, the City became a signatory of the Compact of Mayors (now Global Covenant of Mayors for Climate & Energy), which is an international alliance of cities and local governments with a shared long-term vision of promoting and supporting action to combat climate change.
-As part of this commitment, the City is required to develop and submit a climate action plan within three years of becoming a signatory that demonstrates how Saskatoon will deliver on its promise to mitigate GHG emissions.
+As part of this commitment, the City is required to develop and submit an action plan supporting climate change mitigation and adaptation activities within three years of becoming a signatory.

 In June 2017 City Council set GHG Emissions Targets for Saskatoon based on the 2014 inventory as follows: